 Diriyah in a nutshell

-• The first of the 39 hotels in Diriyah, the Bab Samhan hotel, will open in the first quarter of 2024
+The first of the 42 hotels in Diriyah was the Bab Samhan hotel which opened its doors in 2024

-• About 2,000 people work for the company in Diriyah, more than 86 percent are Saudi nationals
+About 2,000 people work for the Diriyah company, more than 86 percent are Saudi nationals